aidotse/studio-cli/README.md

 - Maximum number of Studio spaces allowed per account.
 (This maps to the number of teams)
 - Studio KernelGateway Apps running on <Instance type> instance.
 (These are the underlying instances.
 Note that the ml instances are different to the EC2 instances, with different qoutas.)
 - Max number of running studio Apps (Each team has a **minimum** of 2, but probably more depending on what underlying Image they run on their instances.)

+### Web App

+If you want hackathon participants to have a lightweigh web app where they can enter their email and get redirected to their teams SageMaker Studio Space, follow the instructions in [web-app/README.md](web-app/README.md)